Jerbuck/app-iperf3/README.md

 54414692 -rw-------   1 jerbuck  staff  125520384 Jul 16 09:47 app-iperf3.tar
 ```

-### Run
+### Installation onto Catalyst 9000 Series

 ```
-docker run -it --rm -p 5201:5201 app-iperf3 --help
+app-hosting install appid
 ```

 ### Usage

 To test bandwidth between two containers, start a server (listener) and point a client container (initiator) at the server.

-#### Iperf3 Server
+#### app-iperf3 Server

-Start a listener service on port 5201 and name the container "iperf3-server":
+Start a listener service on port 5201 and name the container "app-iperf3-server":

 ```
-docker run  -it --rm --name=iperf3-server -p 5201:5201 app-iperf3 -s
+docker run  -it --rm --name=app-iperf3-server -p 5201:5201 app-iperf3 -s
 ```

-That returns an iperf3 process bound to a socket waiting for new connections:
+That returns an app-iperf3 process bound to a socket waiting for new connections:

 ```
 -----------------------------------------------------------